andrepd/2k_raytracer/README.md

 Usage
 -----
-Compile with `g++ -O3 -std=c++11 main.cpp`.
+Requires C++11/14.
+Compile with the GCC 6 or above with `g++-6 -O3 -std=c++14 ray.cpp`.
 File is output to stdout in the PPM file format.
 Run with `./a.out > img.ppm`.
 It should complete in less than a minute on a modern machine.
 Open with a compatible viewer.

 License
 ------